With the arrival of our second child, my wife and I have revisited how much life insurance we need.

 Any parent can easily recognize what a great economic benefit that is, in addition to an emotional benefit.

-Stay at home parents are often multi-taskers who cook, clean, do the laundry, pay the bills, go grocery shopping and more yet they are traditionally undervalued.
+Stay-at-home parents are often multi-taskers who cook, clean, do the laundry, pay the bills, go grocery shopping, and more, yet they are traditionally undervalued.
 My wife even helps with my blog and edits my videos!

-Imagine how much money a stay at home parent would make if they were paid for their work.
+Imagine how much money a stay-at-home parent would make if they were paid for their work.

-Stay at Home Mom’s Salary
+Stay-At-Home Mom’s Salary

 In addition to having to pay for help in these areas, a family that has lost a parent may also have an increase in other expenses.
-I know if my wife were not here, I would be destined to eat out more and buy more expensive convenient foods.
+I know if my wife were not here, I would be destined to eat out more and buy more expensive convenience foods.
 That’s not including the laundry and cleaning the house.